solimand/Youtube-DataAPI/README.md

 If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.

 ## Quick Start
+### Installed App version
-The Quickstart example print some info about a Youtube channel.
+The Quickstart example prints some info about a Youtube channel.
 Usage: `python quickstart.py <Youtube User Name>`

+### Installed App version
+Don't need to authenticate every time, but the server remains active with authenticated session.
+Usage: `python quickstart-webapp.py <Youtube User Name>`

 ## Youtube Playlist